 It is critical to know what your visitors do on your website.
 You should know if many people who visit your site quit the ordering process before finishing their purchases.

 You may be having trouble navigating this page.
-It might boost your sales by a factor of 200 if you fix it.
-This is just one example of the many reasons you would wish to do a comprehensive analysis of the people who visit your website.
+It might boost your sales by 200 if you fix it.
+This is one reason you might want to learn a lot about the people who visit your website.

 Log analysis software is often expensive and difficult to implement.
 In addition to commercial software, free log analysis tools like Analog are also available.

 There are several metrics to look for in a good traffic recording service:

 - 3. How are visitors finding your site?